 Summary and Our Work

 We can provide the evaluation your school requires, which defines your disability, describes how it affects you, and recommends the accommodations you are entitled to.
+This can be an online psych evaluation.
 The process is not guaranteed, but colleges are aware of the laws and regulations in this area and are almost always fair.

-Feel free to contact us or schedule a consultation anytime to discuss any of this.
+Feel free to contact us or schedule a consultation anytime to discuss any of this or educational accommodations for other ages.
 We always provide a free consultation before beginning our work to ensure that we feel there is a good chance that the testing will be worthwhile.